nisnis84/ipfwd-dpdk-linux-control/README.md

 1. ipv4 support only

-user guide
+Installation
 -----------
-For example, to run the application with two ports served by 4 lcores, one lcore of RX, one lcore of TX for each port:
+For example, to run the application with two ports served by 4 lcores (12-15), one lcore of RX, one lcore of TX for each port:

-ipfwd -l 12-17 -n 4  -- -P -p 0x3 --config="(0,12,13),(1,15,16)"
+ipfwd -l 12-15 -n 4  -- -P -p 0x3 --config="(0,12,13),(1,14,15)"